William Franklin: In popular culture

 William Franklin is referenced in a humorous dialogue exchange in the stage musical 1776.
 During a session of the Continental Congress, John Hancock asks Benjamin Franklin if he has heard any news from his son, whom Hancock calls the Royal Governor of New Jersey.
 To this Dr. Franklin responds, "As that title might suggest, sir, we are not in touch at the present time."
 Later when a new congressional delegation from New Jersey arrives, the leader of the delegation, Rev. John Witherspoon, informs Dr. Franklin of William's arrest and transferral to Connecticut.
 Upon learning that William is unharmed, Dr. Franklin contemptuously answers, "Tell me, why did they arrest the little bastard?"

+William Franklin is referenced in Lin-Manuel Miranda's "Ben Franklin's Song", a supplement to the musical Hamilton.
+The song, sung from Benjamin Franklin's perspective, references his son William's imprisonment with the lyrics: